krabhi1/paste/README.md

 # paste

-A simple pastebin service built with clouflare and turso database.
+A fast, minimal, and privacy‑friendly pastebin for sharing text or code.
+Built with React Router v7 (previously Remix) in Fullstack mode, Turso (SQLite at the edge), and Drizzle ORM.

 ## Features